 Another option is to crush the pill or open the capsule, then and mix it with juice or soft food.
 Check with your pharmacist before crushing a tablet or opening a capsule.
 Some medicines, such as time-released medicines, are specifically made to be taken as a whole pill.

-If you do mix the pill with food, be sure to give your child the medicine right away.
-He should swallow the whole mixture to make sure that he is getting the right dose.
+If you do mix the pill with food, be sure to give your child the medication right away.
+Your child should swallow the whole mixture to make sure that the right dose is given.

-If your child spits up the medicine, call the pharmacist to find out if you need to give another pill.
-In cases where the child spits up just a small amount, he may have gotten enough of the medicine so that you wouldn’t have to give another pill.
+If your child spits up the medication, call the pharmacist to find out if you need to give another pill.
+In cases where the child spits up just a small amount, another pill may not be needed.

-Liquid medicine can come with a range of measuring devices, like droppers, spoons, or cups.
-Make sure that you use this device when giving your child medicine.
+Liquid medication can come with a range of measuring devices, like droppers, spoons, or cups.
+Make sure that you use the device you were given with the medication.
 It is unsafe to use kitchen utensils to measure medicine because they are not accurate and could result in dosing problems.

 To make it easier to identify the correct dose, stick a piece of brightly colored tape on the measuring device at the level you are supposed to fill it to.
-Also, if it seems that your child is really struggling to take the medicine because it tastes terrible, talk to the pharmacist.
-In some cases, liquid medicines can be specially flavored to mask the bad taste.
+Also, if it seems that your child is really struggling to take the medication because of the taste, talk to the pharmacist.
+In some cases, liquid medicines can be specially flavored to mask the taste of the medication.

-Carefully read the information sheet that came with your child’s medicine.
+Carefully read the information sheet that came with your child’s medication.
 This sheet will list: Warnings—Special warnings will be in a black box.Possible side effectsContraindications (reasons why the medicine should not be taken)

 If you have any questions about the information listed on the sheet, call the doctor or pharmacist.
 Keep this sheet handy so that you can refer to it in case your child develops any new symptoms.

-Some side effects may be mild, like upset stomach, and go away once the medicine is stopped.
+Some side effects may be mild, like upset stomach, and go away when the medication is stopped.
 But, if your child has any symptoms that concern you, do not hesitate to call the doctor right away.

 Be especially aware of allergic reactions.
 Allergic reaction can be mild to severe.
 Signs can include: Red, itchy skinHivesSwelling near the eyes or faceDifficulty swallowingWheezing or difficulty breathingVomiting